 Bored with the usual pizza night?
 Why not change up the crust with this ranch pizza dough recipe!
 Fun, kid-friendly, and something different from the norm!

 I am at the point where I have a lot of recipes I want to share but have not had the time to write up a post.
 Kiddo is back in school now and this homemade ranch pizza dough recipe was created with her in mind.
 Who would not want homemade pizza for school?!
 That was her request this year so I figured, why not?!
 My sister finally found some powdered ranch seasoning and I knew this recipe had to be created.
-It is our new favourite!
+It is our new favorite!
 Something about adding that very little amount of ranch powder seems to transform the texture of the pizza dough and make it even more tender.
-I just don’t know how to describe it but I feel I always need to add ranch seasoning to my pizza dough recipes now 🙂
+I just don't know how to describe it but I feel I always need to add ranch seasoning to my pizza dough recipes now 🙂

 I have no affiliation with Fleischmann's yeast, but it is the only brand I use and I have never had a problem with it.
 I find 110F is the perfect temperature to activate the yeast.
 Aside from that, I cannot see this ranch pizza dough recipe not working.
 Take your time, measure correctly, and allow it to rise.
 When it comes to kneading on the counter top, I generally dump the pizza dough out and lightly roll it in the flour.
 I then knead a few times and move directly to rolling.
 The dough is already soft and pliable from rising that it barely needs any attention.